DavidJRichards/Aviation-Integrants/software/readme.md

 An optional 115 Volt 400 Hz input is used to generate a synchronizing signal to the system synchro outputs.

 Operation without synchronising input is possible if the built-in reference generator is used and its output fed to the target system.

+Three ADC channels on the RP2040 are used to measure the angle of an attached Synchro transmitter.

 All system values are visible on the TFT menu display, the information is also transmitted as MQTT data and can de displayed on a PC using, for example, using Node Red dashboard or MQTT explorer.